 Higher Degree, Research and Scholarship Committee (HDRSC) is the principal advisory committee of the Academic Board on issues of research.
-HDRSC has responsibilities for two key areas at the Institute: research; and higher degree research and training.
+HDRSC has responsibilities for two areas at the Institute: research; and higher degree research and training.

-Human research is any research with or about human participants, including their data or tissue.
-Examples of human research most likely to be relevant to research activities at the Institute include: surveys and questionnaires; interviews; focus groups; access to individuals' information; and behavioural testing and observation.
+Human research involves human participants, including their data or tissue.
+Examples of human research most likely to be relevant to research activities at the Institute include surveys and questionnaires; interviews; focus groups; access to individuals' information; and behavioural testing and observation.

-National Statement on Ethical Conduct in Human Research2 (National Statement) is a statement released by the Australian Research Council and National Health and Medical Research Council.
+National Statement on Ethical Conduct in Human Research2 (National Statement) is released by the Australian Research Council and National Health and Medical Research Council.